MaxiStahl1992/angular_university/angular-core/README.md

     - A TemplateRef from ng-template
     - A web component

+### Elvis Operator
+? -> says that a value can be undefined

+## TS Decorators
 ### @Input
 Parent component inputs data into the child component.
-Syntax [name]="the input info" in parent component. @Input name: type in child component.
+Syntax [name]="the input info" in parent component. @Input name: type in child component. in the child component I can rename the reference by @Input('src') name: type, if for example I want to name it image but need to access the src attribute in the parent to get the image url information.

 ### @Output
 Child component outputs data to the parent component.
 Syntax (name)="method(event$)" in parent and @Output name = new EventEmitter<type>() in child.

+### ViewChild
+Is used to query the template for matching results.
+If it finds multiple matching results it will take the first one.
+Can be used for components and for plain html elements.
+Syntax example:
+    - @ViewChild(templateClass) variableName: templateClass; gets the component instance
+    - @ViewChild('templateReference', {read: ElementRef}) variableName: ElementRef; gets a reference to the html Element not the component
+    - @ViewChild('templateReference') variableName: templateClass; a template refeerence is marked as #templateReference in the template
+    - @ViewChiild('templateReference') variableName: ElementRef; i.e. an html element could be a div or p tag

+### ViewChildren
+Querys the template for all matching children.
+It returns a QueryList.
+The Query list is similar to an array and offers most of the features an array offers like: first, last, forEach and map.
+We can also use an Observable changes.

+### ContentChild
+Works similar to viewChild but is used in the context of content projection.
+It only sees what is within the content of the component (in parent), view child doesn't see that.
+However content child will not see what is within the template, whereas viewChild will see that.

+### ContentChildren
+Works similar to viewChildren.
+The differences are the same as between viewChild and contentChild.

+## HTML Methods
 ### *
 Shorthand syntax for structural directives.
 Allows us to change the structure of a page.